abumq/residue/docs/INSTALL.md

 | 7         | DEBUG            | Debug information that contains a lot of useful information for devs |
 | 8         | TRACE            | Trace function calls |
 | 9         | CRAZY            | A lot of information - very useful for development purposes |

+You can also specify verbose logging by modules.
+Please see [Application Arguments](https://github.com/muflihun/easyloggingpp#application-arguments) section on Easylogging++